Villas and Condos

 building right across from Puerta Maya cruise ship pier.

-oceanfront street, north of the main square and between Calle 2 and
+Ave.
+5 just a few blocks south of the main square between Calle 5 and

 Great Italian food, excellent pizza and lasagna.
 On the main waterfront street (Ave.
 Rafael